Any decent writer will admit this truth:

 Some part of you probably believes it will be hard.

-Sure, you’ll have challenging days, but it’s nothing like Sisyphus rolling a boulder up a hill.
+Sure, you’ll have challenging days, and you’ll imagine Sisyphus rolling a boulder up a hill.
 It’s really not that big of a deal.

 And remember this: you’re in good company.
 Writers around the world hit this benchmark every day.
 Some of them double and triple this number.